imagineLife/human-effort/strengths.md

 - People who _know and use their strengths_ tend to be better performers
 - A Study
   - 65,672 employees, Gallup found that
-  - workers who received strengths feedback had turnover rates that were 14.9% lower than for employees who received no feedback
+  - workers who received strengths feedback had _turnover rates that were 14.9% lower_ than for employees who received no feedback
+- A Study
--
+  - 530 "work units"
+  - teams with managers recieving strengths feedback _showed 12.% greater productivity_ post-intervention, compared to teams with managers who recieve no intervention